dgraph-io/dgraph/wiki/content/deploy/dgraph-zero.md

 `dgraph zero --help`

-* `--replicas` is the option that controls the replication factor. (i.e. number of replicas per data shard, including the original shard)
+`--replicas` is the option that controls the replication factor, the number of replicas per data shard, including the original shard.
+When a new Alpha joins the cluster, it is assigned to a group based on the replication factor.
-* When a new Alpha joins the cluster, it is assigned a group based on the replication factor.
-If the replication factor is 1 then each Alpha node will serve different group.
-If replication factor is 2 and you launch 4 Alphas, then first two Alphas would serve group 1 and next two machines would serve group 2.
-* Zero also monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.
+If the replication factor is set to `1`, then each Alpha node will serve a different group.
+If the replication factor is set to `2` and you launch four Alpha nodes, then first two Alpha nodes would serve group 1 and next two machines would serve group 2.
+Zero monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.

-Like Alpha, Zero also exposes HTTP on 6080 (+ any `--port_offset`).
-You can query (**GET** request) it to see useful information, like the following:
+Like Alpha, Zero also exposes HTTP on port 6080 (plus any ports specified by `--port_offset`).
+You can query this port using a **GET** request to access the following endpoints:

-* `/state` Information about the nodes that are part of the cluster.
-Also contains information about size of predicates and groups they belong to.
+* `/state` returns information about the nodes that are part of the cluster.
+This includes information about the size of predicates and which groups they belong to.
-* `/assign?what=uids&num=100` This would allocate `num` uids and return a JSON map containing `startId` and `endId`, both inclusive.
-This id range can be safely assigned externally to new nodes during data ingestion.
+* `/assign?what=uids&num=100` allocates a range of UIDs specified by the `num` argument, and returns a JSON map containing the `startId` and `endId` that defines the range of UIDs (inclusive).
+This UID range can be safely assigned externally to new nodes during data ingestion.
-* `/assign?what=timestamps&num=100` This would request timestamps from Zero.
-This is useful to fast forward Zero state when starting from a postings directory, which already has commits higher than Zero's leased timestamp.
+* `/assign?what=timestamps&num=100` requests timestamps from Zero.
+This is useful to "fast forward" the state of the Zero node when starting from a postings directory that already has commits higher than Zero's leased timestamp.
-* `/removeNode?id=3&group=2` If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum.
-This endpoint can be used to remove a dead Zero or Dgraph Alpha node.
-To remove dead Zero nodes, pass `group=0` and the id of the Zero node.
+* `/removeNode?id=3&group=2` removes a dead Zero or Alpha node.
+When a replica node goes offline and can't be recovered, you can remove it and add a new node to th quorum.
+To remove dead Zero nodes, pass `group=0` and the id of the Zero node to this endpoint.

 {{% notice "note" %}}
 Before using the API ensure that the node is down and ensure that it doesn't come back up ever again.

-You should not use the same `idx` of a node that was removed earlier.
+Do not use the same `idx` of a node that was removed earlier.
 {{% /notice %}}

-* `/moveTablet?tablet=name&group=2` This endpoint can be used to move a tablet to a group.
-Zero already does shard rebalancing every 8 mins, this endpoint can be used to force move a tablet.
+* `/moveTablet?tablet=name&group=2` Moves a tablet to a group.
+Zero already rebalances shards every 8 mins, but this endpoint can be used to force move a tablet.

-These are the **POST** endpoints available:
+You can also use the following **POST** endpoint on HTTP port 6080:

-* `/enterpriseLicense` Use endpoint to apply an enterprise license to the cluster by supplying it as part of the body.
+* `/enterpriseLicense` applies an enterprise license to the cluster by supplying it as part of the body.

-## More about /state endpoint
+## More about the /state endpoint

-The `/state` endpoint of Dgraph Zero returns a JSON document of the current group membership info:
+The `/state` endpoint of Dgraph Zero returns a JSON document of the current group membership info, which includes the following:

 - Instances which are part of the cluster.
 - Number of instances in Zero group and each Alpha groups.